ninjasource/led-display-websocket-demo/led-display-hardware-ssl/README.md

 TROUBLESHOOING:

-If you want to troubleshoot the network traffic you can set the gateway to a machine on your local network where you can run a packet sniffer like wireshark.
+If you want to troubleshoot the network traffic you can set the gateway to a machine on your local network and point the w5500 card to that gateway.
+You and then run a packet sniffer like wireshark.